elshaamalia/elshaamalia/README.md

 - Calm outside, debugging inside
 - Good at pretending everything is fine
 - Building things slowly but surely
-- Loves silence, clean UI, and code that doesn't fight back
-- Survives on caffeine and silent breakdowns
+- Enjoys silence; survives on caffeine and unannounced breakdowns

 ## 🧁 What I'm Working On
 - Small fun apps